Njoro007/Problem_2__Sales_Taxes/README.md

 <h2> Environment </h2>

 <p>
-	This Assessment Test was implemented using Visual Studio 2022 Community IDE and C# Language
+	This Assessment Test was implemented using Visual Studio 2022 Community IDE, .NET 6 and C# Language
 </p>